Jeff Beliveau: Chicago Cubs

 The Chicago Cubs drafted Beliveau in the 18th round (551st overall) of the 2008 MLB draft.
 After signing with the Cubs, he appeared in one game for the Arizona League Cubs in the rookie-level Arizona League, before receiving a promotion to the Boise Hawks of the Low-A Northwest League.
 In 2008, he had a combined 2–1 record, a 2.80 earned run average, 52 strikeouts and 28 walks in 35 1/3 innings.
 Beliveau joined the Peoria Chiefs of the Single-A Midwest League in 2009, earning a promotion to the Daytona Cubs of the High-A Florida State League in 2010.
 Beliveau pitched for Daytona and the Tennessee Smokies of the Double-A Southern League in 2011.
 The Cubs added Beliveau to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.

 Beliveau made his MLB debut with the Cubs on July 22, 2012.
 The Cubs designated him for assignment after the season.

+Texas Rangers

+On December 21, 2012, Beliveau was claimed off waivers by the Texas Rangers, who optioned him to the Round Rock Express of the Triple-A Pacific Coast League for the start of the 2013 season.
+He made one scoreless appearance for Round Rock, allowing one hit across two innings pitched.
+On April 8, 2013, Beliveau was designated for assignment following the acquisition of Robinson Chirinos.

 Tampa Bay Rays

-Beliveau was claimed by the Texas Rangers, who optioned him to the Round Rock Express of the Triple-A Pacific Coast League for the start of the 2013 season.
-After designating him for assignment, the Rangers traded him to the Tampa Bay Rays on 16 April.

-On August 27, 2013, Beliveau was recalled by the Rays from the Triple-A Durham Bulls.
+The Rangers traded Beliveau to the Tampa Bay Rays on April 16, 2013.
+On August 27, Beliveau was recalled by the Rays from the Triple-A Durham Bulls.
 He did not get into any games before being optioned to the Double-A Montgomery Biscuits on August 29.
 He was recalled on September 21 after an 18-inning game against the Baltimore Orioles.
 In 2014, Beliveau made 30 relief appearances and posted a 2.63 earned run average and 28 strikeouts in 24 innings.

-In 2015, he made five appearances for Tampa and had a 13.50 earned run average.
+In 2015, Beliveau made five appearances for Tampa Bay, but struggled to a 13.50 ERA with two strikeouts across 2 2/3 innings pitched.
+On April 23, 2015, Beliveau underwent surgery to repair a torn left shoulder labrum.
+On November 6, Beliveau was removed from the 40-man roster and sent outright to Durham, but he rejected the assignment and elected free agency.